Reliable Cellular Automata with Self-Organization: Gaps

-Indeed, $y_{i}$ can be a weak left exposed edge that is not a left exposed edge only if it has a left sibling that is not strong.
-Now, if $y_{i}$ does not have a left sibling and it gets one then it follows from Lemma \ref{l.glue} (Glue) (and the exclusion of cut, since the edge does not become exposed) that the only way to lose this sibling is if the sibling dies again, which it cannot do before making at least $\p_{0}$ switches, becoming a strong sibling in the meantime.
-From this, it is easy to see that $y_{i}$ can have a left sibling only during a time interval adjacent to either $v_{i}$ or $v_{i+1}$.
-Since the sibling stays weak these time intervals must be at most $2\Tu$ long.
+\begin{proof} Let us show that \( \pair{y_{i}}{t} \) is a left exposed edge during \( \opint{v_{i}+2\Tu}{v_{i+1}-2\Tu} \).
+Indeed, \( y_{i} \) can be a weak left exposed edge that is not a left exposed edge only if it has a left sibling that is not strong.
+Now, if \( y_{i} \) does not have a left sibling and it gets one then it follows from Lemma~\ref{lem:glue} (Glue) (and the exclusion of cut, since the it would not expose the edge) that the only way to lose this sibling is if the sibling dies again, which it cannot do before making at least \( \p_{0} \) switches, becoming a strong sibling in the meantime.
+From this, it is easy to see that \( y_{i} \) can have a left sibling only during a time interval adjacent to either \( v_{i} \) or \( v_{i+1} \).
+Since the sibling stays weak these time intervals must be at most \( 2\Tu \) long.

-Due to the above observation, since $y_{i}$ is a left exposed edge after its first complete work period following $v_{i}$, either $\Purge$ or $\Decay$ will kill it within the following $\p_{1}$ steps.
-In 7 repetitions of this, a gap of width $7B$ will be created.
-During this time, by ~\eqref{e.p_{2}}, at most one growth step can occur on the left, leaving still a gap of size $6B$. \end{proof}